spaceship-prompt/spaceship-prompt/Troubleshooting.md

   ```
 * Configure your terminal emulator to use UTF-8 as character encoding.

-## Some of sections icons put on one another?
+## Some section icons overlap each other?

 ![](https://user-images.githubusercontent.com/3459374/34945188-1f6398be-fa0b-11e7-9845-a744bc3e148d.png)